achhabra2/riftshare/README.md

 * [wormhole-william](https://github.com/psanford/wormhole-william)
 * [wormhole-gui](https://github.com/Jacalz/wormhole-gui)

-The goal honestly was for me to get more familiar with Wails v2 and see the art of the possible.
+The goal was for me to get more familiar with Wails v2 and see the art of the possible.
 I would love to use this project to enable my friends and family to be able to securely share files across the globe.
 Most will not use a CLI utility, they need something easy and beautiful to use.

 ## Features